Jarbidge Stage Robbery: Aftermath

 Kuhl spent almost twenty-eight years in prison before his release on May 16, 1945.
 At the time of his release, Kuhl had served more prison time in Nevada than anyone else in the state's history.
-Weinman says that the $4,000 was never recovered and that Kuhl never admitted to the crime or the existence of buried money, even though the police offered him time off his sentence if he revealed its location.
+Weinman says that the $4,000 was never recovered and that Kuhl never admitted to the crime or the existence of buried money, even though the police offered him a reduced sentence if he revealed its location.
 Beck was paroled on November 24, 1923.

-Today the town of Jarbidge remains a small and isolated place with a population of less than 100.
+Today, the town of Jarbidge is still isolated and has a population of less than 100.
 Many of the old buildings that stood during the time of the robbery are still intact, including the jail house in which Kuhl was held.
-In 1998, a plaque was placed in front of the jail, it reads:
+In 1998, a plaque was placed in front of the jail, reading:

 Jarbidge Jail.
 Built after the town was removed from the U.S. Forest by a 1911 Presidential proclamation it replaced the constable's home or Forest Service cabin to restrain rowdy miners and hold suspects for arrival of a sheriff deputy.
 A colorful story tells of a burly miner frequently using the bunk to raise the roof to slip out and return to the saloon, climbing back in his cell before morning.
 Most noted prisoner was Ben Kuhl, who robbed the Rogerson-Jarbidge stage in December 1916, killing Fred Searcy the driver, the last mail stagecoach robbery in the U.S. and the first conviction based on a bloody palm print.
 It was last used about 1945.
 Dedicated June 13, 1998 by Lucinda Jane Saunders.
 Chapter 1881 E. Clampus Vitus.